 - This is incorrect, because storage is now a required term.

-- This is incorrect because at least one of quick or brown is now required and the search for those terms would be scored differently from the original query
+- This is incorrect because at least one of energy or storage is now required

 - This format now replicates the logic from the original query correctly, but the relevance scoring bares little resemblance to the original.

 If you use use quotes ("") around a phrase PowerSuite will do an exact phrase match on the keywords you have entered.
 You can also combine exact phrase search with other boolean options for example: